 Because many landlords do not want tenants with pets renting their properties, this causes a shortage of pet-friendly rentals.

 By not excluding tenants with pets, you are able to tap into a niche renters market.

 It is becoming increasingly popular for landlords to charge a "pet rent"; an amount paid in addition to the regular rent to cover the wear and tear of having an animal.

 Many landlords also charge a separate pet deposit which is refunded when the tenant moves out if the pet hasn’t caused any damage.
 Some will charge a pet fee which is not refundable.
 Refer to your state laws to check whether these practices are allowed in your state.

 For more information on the pros and cons of offering a pet-friendly rental, check out our article: Should I Allow My Tenants to Have Pets?

 Related: The Smart Landlords Pet Policy

-If you have a vacant property, don't worry - simply rent it by the night on Airbnb, until you find a longer term tenant.
+If you have a vacant property, don't worry - simply rent it by the night on Airbnb, until you find a longer-term tenant.
 With the right demand, it may only take a week or two on Airbnb to make up for the lost rent.

-Airbnb has quickly evolved into a viable way to run in a business.
+Airbnb has quickly evolved into a viable way to run a business.
 Check out our article for more information on whether you should be listing your properties on Airbnb during vacancies.

 Storage and parking: two things highly sought after, especially in the city.
 If your rental property has these amenities, then BINGO - you are in luck.
 Think like a real business person and put a price on these amenities.